 JORDAN AND KAYLEIGHTraveled to Peru, Bolivia, Argentina and Patagonia

 With magnificent neoclassical architecture, traditional porteño neighbourhoods, world-beating steak houses and milongas (tango halls), Bueanos Aires is considered one of the most culturally vibrant cities in South America and is the perfect Argentina vacation spot.

 To see the most of Buenos Aires, hop on the subway and explore the markets in the San Telmo neighbourhood, catch the beautiful game at the Boca Juniors’ home stadium, La Bombonera and dine like a king at a neighbourhood steakhouse.
 Pick from one of the tours operated by the local authority to learn even more about the city.

 2. Visit Argentina’s most spectacular waterfall, Iguazu Falls

-The magnificent Iguazu Falls isn’t just one incredible waterfall; no, it comprises 275 separate cascades, making Iguazu one of the globe’s greatest natural phenomenon.
+The magnificent Iguazu Falls aren’t just one incredible waterfall; no, it comprises 275 separate cascades, making Iguazu one of the globe’s greatest natural phenomena.
 A series of viewing platforms on the Argentinean side make you feel like you’re practically inside the water, as it thunders and crashes around you.
 What’s more, the falls are set amongst lush, tropical forests frequented by indigenous birds and small mammals, making this a fascinating introduction to the Atlantic rainforest.

 The falls can be visited from either Argentina (Puerto Iguazú) or Brazil (Foz Do Iguaçu), making them ideal for a day trip.
 The Argentinian side boasts more walking trails and better up-close encounters with the falls.
 In contrast, the Brazilian side offers awe-inspiring panoramic views of the whole area.